List of people who have walked across the United States: Dale James Outhouse, Adele Kushner, Kevin James Shay

 These participants of A Walk of the People – A Pilgrimage for Life walked across the United States in 1984 as part of the action that called for global nuclear disarmament and better relations between the U.S. and the then Soviet Union.
-The march started at Point Conception, Calif., and went through Texas and the Deep South to New York City.
+The march started at Point Conception, California, and went through Texas and the Deep South to New York City.
 Several others, including Andy Rector, walked significant portions across the U.S. and continued in Europe to Moscow, Russia, in 1985.